PepijnMC/ElevationDragRuler/README.md

 ## Known Bugs
 These are known issues.
 I am just starting with JavaScript so although I will try to fix and streamline this module, it might take some time as I figure things out.
 This is a hobby project, but please feel free to contribute, it will only help me learn!
-- Dashing using multiple movement options is severely lacking.
-Can only be fixed by properly keeping track of spent movement during a combat turn, which will also fix many edge cases.
+- When you have a swimming speed but it's smaller than your walking/flying speed, entering water will not negate difficult terrain.
+The module does not know how far you have already moved during your combat turn and thus can't know if you still have swimming speed left to use.

 ## Future Plans
 These are features currently in the work, vague ideas, and anything in between.
-- Properly keep track of spent movement during combat.
-At the moment many features are kind of bodged together, which mostly works but results in many weird edge cases and messy code.
+- Keep track of spent movement during a combat turn.
+- None at the moment!